AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AutomationMLContainer_RelationshipType/GetAnyContent.md

 AutomationMLContainer.RelationshipType.GetAnyContent Method
 ===========================================================
-AutomationML 2.1 APICreates a RelationshipType for any content.
+Creates a RelationshipType for any content.
 If no mime type is defined, the relationship type [AnyContent][1] is used.

   **Namespace:**  [Aml.Engine.AmlObjects][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)